C2SP/C2SP/sunlight.md

 matching what was submitted in an accepted client's `add-chain` or `add-pre-chain` request.

-Every issuer of every submitted chain accepted by the log, excluding any Precertificate Signing Certificates, MUST be exposed.
+Every issuer (all certificates excluding the final end-entity Certificate or Precertificate, but including Precertificate Signing Certificates) of every submitted chain accepted by the log MUST be exposed.

 ## Acknowledgements